S-Spiegl/CV/README.md

 - In running London Clay Gardens, I have had to manage every aspect of the business and keep on top of the different facets - HMRC, various insurances, record-keeping, client-management, scheduling, tool- and vehicle-maintenance etc were all vital to a functioning business and were all my responsibility.

 #### Quick-thinking, solution-oriented, positive-mindset.
 - I was unable to attend the Makers Careers Fair immediately after graduating, due to catching my first ever case of Covid-19.
-I came up with a plan whereby a kind friend and coursemate, Farzan Imanzadeh, let me meet hiring partners via video chat on his phone, allowing me to ask questions and network remotely.
+I came up with a plan whereby a kind friend and coursemate let me meet hiring partners via video chat on his phone, allowing me to ask questions and network remotely.
+I feel this demonstrates my ability to move quickly in a changing environment, my determination to be involved, and the fact that I am not to be afraid to stand out.

 #### Mathematical precision
 - Running my own business, especially one that is construction based, has led me to become adept in practical maths.
 Every landscaping job entails careful planning and calculation to ensure that there is neither surplus nor deficit, and that the finished project will be safe, and a few millimetres can be the difference between achieving the desired outcome and wasting time and materials.
 Volume, load-capacity, and budget are just some of the aspects of a standard project that require careful attention to detail and a willingness to carry out regular calculations, and this perhaps one of the reasons I have taken such a shine to TDD.
 Aside from the construction aspect of landscape gardening industry, it was necessary to have a clear and ergonomic approach to invoicing, record-keeping, budgeting and fiscal responsibilities to ensure that the administrative side of the business runs smoothly, and such detail-orientation would be of use both in the context of coding and in any modern work-environment.